Wide Reads

 Key Quotes & Analysis

-— The wounded soldier
+— Wounded soldier

 In Today's Words:

-— The army doctor
+— Army doctor

 In Today's Words:

-"Almost all of them stared with naive, childlike curiosity at Pierre's white hat and green swallow-tail coat"
+"Almost all of them stared with naïve, childlike curiosity at Pierre’s white hat and green swallow-tail coat."

 — Narrator